From Broke-ish to Boujee Blog

 How to buy nice things and not feel guilty

 Conscious spenders prioritize what they value and are willing to spend on it.
 This approach will help you enjoy today without regretting it later.
+Time

 How to break up with your financial advisor